neo4j-product-examples/graphrag-contract-review/README.md

 Generating Embeddings for Contract Excerpts...
 ```

-The generation of embeddings for each excerpt takes about 1-2 minute(s) to complete
+The generation of embeddings takes about 1 minute(s) to complete

 After the Python script finishes:
 - Each Contract JSON has been uploaded to Neo4J Knowledge Graph